mcdonc/breakonthru/README.txt

 get some echo cancellation wrt front door speaker feeding back into front door mic.
 My limited attempts at this were not successful.

 Why do I use gpiozero instead of raw RPi.GPIO?
 I used the latter initially, but I had problems where sending volage to the output pin (for the door unlock) would trigger the input pin (for the callbutton detector).
 It would also sometimes trigger with AC power fluctuations (hilariously the call button would trigger when I turned my soldering iron or box fan on or off).
-I didn't get to the bottom of this, but switching to gpiozero made the problem go away.
+I tore my hair out for days trying to understand why I was getting crosstalk between input and output pins, and hair-trigger response to power fluctuations.
+It would be interesting to know why, but I've not had time to figure it out.
+Although I didn't get to the bottom of this, but switching to gpiozero made the problem go away.

+Why is RPi.GPIO required by the breakonthru package's setup.py, if, as you say, RPi.GPIO was doing poorly for you?
+I'm sure the problem was how I was *using* the RPi.GPIO package, not how it works.
+If RPi.GPIO is installed, gpiozero will use it to do pin detection.
+If RPi.GPIO is *not* installed, gpiozero uses experimental native pin detection.
+Experimental native pin detection misses most button presses in my testing (only maybe 1 in 5 are detected), so it is not really viable.
+But somehow gpiozero uses RPi.GPIO properly, whereas I did not while I used it raw.  ¯\_(ツ)_/¯

+But even with RPi.GPIO installed, callbutton press detection via gpiozero is not perfect in my setup.
+Some totally legitimate button presses are missed.
+This is not due to bad debouncing, or due to the button or the relay.
+The button and the relay are doing their jobs fine, I verified this independently.
+Anyway, the upshot is that only maybe 80% of button presses are detected correctly.
+It's irritating but I have no clue why yet.

 Why is the callbutton bouncetime "2"?
 2 means 2 milliseconds.
 In my configuration, the callbutton itself is hooked up to a relay, so it's the relay's